rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 model.predict(X)
 ```

-...can instantiate and fit a predictive model, how do we ensure the predictions are valid and robust?
+...can instantiate and fit a model?
 How do you build intuition around what initial model to select?
 Which features do you use?
 Which should you normalize?
 How do you identify problems like local minima and overfit?

-Let's take the following four datasets for example, imagining that we want to produce predictive models for each set:
+To help us think through these questions, let's take a look at the following four datasets, imagining that we want to produce predictive models for each set:

 ![Anscombe's Data](figures/anscombesdatasets.png)